Zoë Blade's notebook

 • Preset programs: 8 × 7 banks[4]

 The Juno-60 arrived the next year.
-It added 1 KB of memory with battery backup, which could store up to 56 of your patches (over the top of its 56 presets), and DCB control.
+It added 1 KB of memory with battery backup, which could store up to 56 of your programs (over the top of its 56 presets), and DCB control.

 DCB would later evolve into the far more popular MIDI, which the subsequent Juno-106 was equipped with.
 While DCB only controls turning notes on and off, changing the program, and a CC equivalent for the VCF and VCA, you can at least use an appropriate MIDI to DCB converter such as Roland's own MD-8 to control an unmodified Juno-60 over MIDI.
 In contrast, the Juno-6 can only be controlled by the more fleshy kind of digits.